Frequently Asked Questions about RHS from Parents

 For Early Dismissal, Late Arrival, or Partial Day Absences:

-• Enter an explanation in the Explanation text box.
+- Enter an explanation in the Explanation text box.
+Note: This explanation is viewable to teachers as well as the attendance office.

 RHS uses digital tickets for all sporting events.
 Students and parents can purchase single game tickets on the Athletics Web Site or directly from the Ridgefield High GoFan page and can show their digital ticket at the entry gate.